SalomePlatform/adao/doc/en/ref_observations_requirements.rst

     - ``case.setObservation( Vector=True, DataFile = 'data.npy' )```

-Use note: in a given study, only the last record (whether a single vector or a series of vectors) can be used, as only one observation concept exists per CADD study.
+Use note: in a given study, only the last record (whether a single vector or a series of vectors) can be used, as only one observation concept exists per ADAO study.

 Use of a time series of spatial observations